-In addition to free tactile tours of these exhibitions, DADAA’s Access All Arts team will provide vision awareness training, and tactile tour training to other City of Swan cultural groups as well as training to industry groups.
+In addition to free tactile tours of these exhibitions, DADAA’s Access All Arts team will provide vision awareness training and tactile tour training to City of Swan cultural groups, as well as training to industry groups.
 This will build disability and access awareness, and encourage more programs to be inclusive of the vision impaired/blind community.

 Alongside these two exhibitions is Critical Time, which brings together the work of Tom Freeman, Andre Lipscombe, Joana Partyka and Gemma Watson, artists “who keep time, waste time, or chronicle time, charting tempos through meditative, accumulating, and reflective practices”.

 * please note that due to Covid restrictions, the opening event has been rescheduled to Fri 28 May 6:30pm – 8pm | Registration essential

 Exhibitions run Sat, 8 May – Sat, 17 July 2021

 Wed – Fri 10am – 5pm, Sat 11am – 3pm

 Midland Junction Arts Centre | 276 Great Eastern Hwy Midland WA

 image: Mark Landon, Amphora (detail), 2021, ceramic